 My house is just down the road from the bus stop.
 I don’t understand how those nincompoops managed to lose their way.

-Notice the unusual spelling and pronunciation of this word, which came into use some 80 years ago, according to Merriam-Webster.
+Notice the unusual spelling and pronunciation of this word, which was first used in 1939.

 Muesli (noun) is a cereal consisting of rolled oats, fruits and nuts.
 It’s a popular breakfast food in Switzerland.